ComplexSec/tryhackme/OWASP Top 10/answers.md

 ### Q: What is the flag that you found in darren's account?

-A:
+A: fe86079416a21a3c99937fea8874b667

 Walkthrough: We are given that there is an account named `darren` which contains a flag.
-To access this account, if we try something like ` darren` or `   darren` for registering a new account and then try logging in with this account, we are able to access the account details
+To access this account, if we try something like " darren" or "   darren" for registering a new account and then try logging in with this account, we are able to access the account details